jukent/OOAD_P1.2/README.md

 I computed all of the operations on the `ArrayList` type rather than converting to an `Array`.
 In some of my searching online, I saw a lot of suggestions to convert to an Array before doing math operators.
 From what I could gather this is because the mutable nature of an `ArrayList` makes it great for appending user data, but a little slower when performing operations that do not require it to still be mutable.
 However, I couldn't get those methods to work for me and since this was my first Java code I thought I could stick with the types that I did have a good grasp on.
 Similarly, I didn't do a recursive sum method because I did not fully understand it.

 The trickiest operator to execute was the `calc_max_occurances()` and related methods.
 I ended up splitting this into parts.
 First was calculating the occurances of the set of all user-input numbers in a `HashMap` (`calc_occurances()`) because I needed to return pairs of values (value and count) and this did the trick (even if the **key** wa(s my `value` and my **value** was count which is potentially confusing).
 Then I created a new `HashMap` only with the numbers that have the maximum count (could be as many maximum occurances as appear in the data) (`calc_max_occurances()`).
 And finally printed the `HashMap` with each maximum occurance having a new line of output (`print_max_occurances()`) .
 The mode (`calc_mode()`) then grabbed the values from this `HashMap`.

-Code citation and resources used or adapted are listed in the docstring before each relevant method.

-Results from the console are in `Results1.txt` for 4 different scenarios: Early exit by user, no mode, one mode, multiple modes (and exiting with a bad character).

 -----------------------------